(Family Educational Rights and Privacy Act)

 The primary purpose of directory information is to allow Northeastern University to confirm attendance for employers, health insurance companies, and loan agencies.
 Northeastern may disclose appropriately designated "directory information" without written consent, unless you have advised the University to the contrary in accordance with the procedures below.
 If you choose not to release directory information, all communications with all third parties and agencies will need to be done through your written request to the University or in person.

-If Northeastern currently has permission to release data and you do not want the University to disclose directory information without your prior written consent, you must notify the University by coming to the Office of the Registrar.
-120 Hayden Hall.
+If Northeastern currently has permission to release data and you do not want the university to disclose directory information without your prior written consent, you must notify the university by coming to the Office of the Registrar, 271 Huntington Avenue.

 Notification of Rights under FERPA